What is a Validation Engineer and How Can You Become One?

 Validation Engineers are well-paid.
 Salaries can vary considerably depending on whether you are:

-• Working directly for a pharmaceutical or medical device company on in house projects.
+• Working directly for a pharmaceutical or medical device company on in-house projects.
 These roles come with high salaries and have increased job security.

 • Working for an engineering contractor on large capital projects.
 These roles receive even higher compensation (typically through a higher hourly rate and a large amount of overtime available) but have limited job security.

-Job growth has been exceptionally strong over the last 5 years after a period of low growth following the great recession.
+Job growth has been exceptionally strong over the last 5 years after a period of low growth following the Great Recession.

 Validation Engineer Resume Tips